-This 8-day trip is aimed at those who are regular summer hill walkers and used to spending a full day in the mountains.
+This trip is aimed at those who are regular summer hill walkers and used to spending a full day in the mountains.
 You do not need previous snowshoe experience, but you do need a good level of fitness and be prepared to snowshoe off-piste!

 - Enjoy stunning views of the Mont Blanc range

 - Experience a night in the world famous Grand St Bernard Monastery